-The NIC MAP® Data Service recently released national monthly data through December 2019 for actual rates and leasing velocity.
-In this release, NIC also provided data on three metropolitan areas for which there is enough data to report upon: Atlanta, Philadelphia and Phoenix.
+The NIC MAP® Data Service recently released national monthly data through March 2020 for actual rates and leasing velocity.
+In this release, NIC also provided data on three metropolitan areas for which there is sufficient data to report upon: Atlanta, Philadelphia, and Phoenix.